tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/产品简介/实例/生命周期_intl_en.md

 ![](https://main.qcloudimg.com/raw/2de51f523cc5592c5daeecf179945cfe.jpg)

 ## Launching an instance
- - After an instance is launched, it will enter the creating status.
-For instance in this status, its hardware specifications will be configured according to the specified [instance type](https://intl.cloud.tencent.com/document/product/213/11518), and the system will launch the instance using the image specified at launch.
+ - After an instance is launched, it goes to the "Creating" status.
+For an instance in this status, its hardware specifications will be configured according to the specified [instance type](https://intl.cloud.tencent.com/document/product/213/11518), and the system will launch the instance using the image specified at launch.
- - The instance will enter the running status after it is created.
+ - An instance goes to "Running" status after it is created.
 An instance in the running status can be connected to and accessed normally.

-For more information about instance startup, see [Creating an Instance](https://intl.cloud.tencent.com/document/product/213/4855), [Logging In to a Windows Instance](https://intl.cloud.tencent.com/document/product/213/5435), and [Logging in to a Linux instance](https://intl.cloud.tencent.com/document/product/213/5436).
+For more information about instance startup, see [Creating an Instance](https://intl.cloud.tencent.com/document/product/213/4855), [Logging In to a Windows Instance](https://intl.cloud.tencent.com/document/product/213/5435), and [Logging In to a Linux instance](https://intl.cloud.tencent.com/document/product/213/5436).

 ## Restarting an instance
 We recommend you restart an instance via the Tencent Cloud Console or Tencent Cloud APIs instead of running the OS restart command in the instance.